Eein/blisterv2-padtest/README.md

 ```

 ### PS5 Controller plugged into USB port
-Controller does not register as analog
+Perfect mapping - Controller does not register as analog

 ```
 X -> X